koozie/ruby-warrior/README.md

 -----------------

-    warrior.walk!    - Move in the given direction (forward by default) warrior.feel     - returns a space object, see below warrior.attack!
+    warrior.walk!    - Move in the given direction (forward by default) warrior.feel     - Returns a Space for the given direction (forward by default) warrior.attack!  - Attacks a unit in given direction (forward by default) warrior.health
-    warrior.health
     warrior.rest!
     warrior.rescue!